100 Binance Auto-Invest Trades: How to Read a 60-Day Review (Illustrative Case)

 | 10 | 2026-04-08 | ETH | B | -5.7% | Spillover from WLD rumor |

-Seven of those 10 came from basket D, the AI-picked one.
-Our reading is straightforward: the coins AI flags as "high upside" are structurally high-beta, which means they get amplified on the way down too.
-The WLD and TIA blowups both lined up with "unlock day plus a piece of bad news" — when the AI picks on Monday, it sees the prior 7 days of on-chain data but not Wednesday's unlock calendar.
+In this illustration most of the worst trades come from basket D, the AI-picked one.
+The reason is structural: the coins AI flags as "high upside" are structurally high-beta, which means they get amplified on the way down too.
+Names like WLD and TIA tend to blow up when "an unlock day lines up with a piece of bad news" — when the AI picks early in the week, it sees the prior 7 days of on-chain data but not a mid-week unlock calendar.
 That is a data-recency problem, not a flaw in the picking logic.

-It did force a change in our process.
-We added a hard filter to the basket D workflow: any coin with more than 3% of circulating supply unlocking in the next 7 days gets skipped, even if the AI recommends it.
-The rule is blunt, but it eliminates roughly 60% of the "DCA right before an unlock" traps.
+This suggests a process improvement: add a hard filter to the basket D workflow — any coin with more than 3% of circulating supply unlocking in the next 7 days gets skipped, even if the AI recommends it.
+The rule is blunt, but it eliminates a good share of the "DCA right before an unlock" traps.

 5. Did AI Picking Beat the Passive Basket? #